 The CRB Response

 The newest team to join the CRB Response is the canine crew.
-Our two canines, Bravo and Ryder, are trained to sniff-out CRB.
+Our two canines, Bravo and Rider, are trained to sniff out CRB.
 Along with their handlers, their work helps us to identify new breeding sites.

 At our headquarters in Honolulu, our data team analyzes information from traps, mulch surveys, and tree damage.
 Our outreach team provides information to the public and professionals while supporting our community response efforts.
 If you are interested in hosting a presentation or learning more, please contact us.

-Our partners support our efforts and allow us to coordinate our efforts across geographies and agencies.
+Our partners support us by allowing us to coordinate our efforts across geographies and agencies.